FDSN/OBS-standards/standards.md

 information.
 This information should be stored in a structured metadata file with a public-published format.

-We propose to use obsinfo "subnetwork" files, which allow the storage of essential information about deployments without going into instrument-level details.
+We propose to use obsinfo ["subnetwork" files](https://gitlab.com/resif/smm/obsinfo/-/blob/master/src/obsinfo/_examples/Information_Files/subnetworks/BBOBS.INSU-IPGP.subnetwork.yaml), which allow the storage of essential information about deployments without going into instrument-level details.

-These files can be used with obsinfo instrumentation files to generate StationXML files with embedded OBS-specific information, or they can be used to fill in information in StationXML files generated using other tools.
+These files can be used with obsinfo instrumentation files to generate [FDSN StationXML](http://docs.fdsn.org/projects/stationxml/en/latest/index.html) files with embedded OBS-specific information, or they can be used to fill in information in StationXML files generated using other tools.